Sales compensation plan: types, terms and how to build one that works

 Example: Your sales rep currently earns a 9% commission on every sale they make up to $20,000 a month.
 Once they cross the $20,000 threshold, they earn an 11% commission on any deal they close.

-Gross profit margin plans center around the overall sales performance of a company.
-A rep will earn a commission on profit margins in a sale instead of the overall price of a product.
+Gross profit margin plans center around the sales performance of a company, where reps earn a commission on profit margins in a sale instead of the overall price of a product.

-Typically, startups and bootstrapped companies that don’t have a lot of liquidity use these plans.
 In other words, a full-priced sale will result in a higher commission over one closed with a heavy discount.
+Typically, startups and bootstrapped companies with limited liquidity use these plans.

 Example: Your sales reps earn a 10% commission on their gross profit margins and two closed 10 deals each this month.
 One rep didn’t discount any, worth $1,000 each for total sales of $10,000, while the second discounted five by 20% for a total of $9,000.
 The commission paid to the first rep will be $1,000, while the second rep will earn $900.

-Territory volume commission plans tie earnings to the sales success within a specific geographic area.
+Territory volume commission plans tie earnings to the sales volume within a specific geographic area.

 Reps earn commissions based on how many products they sell within their assigned area or territory as a team.